tyler-nie/Bill-Manager/README.md

 ## User Stories
+- As a user I would like to name/rename the group
 - As a user I would like to view all bills
 - As a user I would like to join the group
 - As a user I would like to add a bill